Indigo Blue Dragonhead

 - Is Indigo Blue Dragonhead good for the Colorado Front Range?

-- Yes.
-Indigo Blue Dragonhead is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Indigo Blue Dragonhead is a well-suited perennial for Colorado's Front Range.

 - How big does Indigo Blue Dragonhead get?